Jerry Reitman: Career

 Reitman started his career at Ziff Davis as an ad salesman.
 While at Ziff Davis, he went on to become the director of their British Magazine of the Month Club.
 He then spent time working at Publishers Clearing House and Academic Media Company.

 In 1974, Reitman became the International Head and Executive Vice President of Ogilvy and was successful in growing Oglivy from two offices to 26 offices over a four-year period.
-In 1982, Reitman was named the President and CEO of Scali, McCabe, Sloves where he was tasked with expanding the company.
+In 1982, Reitman was named the president and CEO of Scali, McCabe, Sloves where he was tasked with expanding the company.
 In 1985, Reitman became the Executive Vice President of Leo Burnett Worldwide.
 He retired from Leo Burnett after working there for 15 years.

 Reitman published Beyond 2000: The Future of Direct Marketing in 2000.
 The book talks about the future of the direct marketing industry.

 Personal life and death

 Reitman was a resident of Chicago, Illinois.
 He also owned homes in Venice, California and Stockholm, Sweden.
-Reitman was an avid tennis player and sports fan and an aspiring woodworker.
 His nephew is professional tennis player Oskar Wikberg.
 He died November 5, 2024, at the age of 86.